scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 And measure

-- % of Discovery team ceremonies attended by stakeholders
+- % of discovery team ceremonies attended by stakeholders
 - time take to carry out first user interview
-- amount of time spent with users during Discovery
+- amount of time spent with users during discovery
-- % of Discoveries that require a deadline extension
+- % of discoveries that require a deadline extension

 We should see this change